-- The open space of The Green provides a setting for historic properties on three sides. - The War Memorial is listed Grade II and has significant communal value within this part of the conservation area. - Varied materials including painted rubble, slate roofs, clay pantiles roofs with stone copings and kneelers, and chamfered quoins. - Windows are varied including square and canted bay windows, glazing bar sashes with painted stone lintels, keystones and sills, Gothick hoodmoulds and dormer windows - The massing of two and three-storey properties is balanced by open spaces with historic boundary treatments, paving and street furniture. - There are pleasant sea views towards the historic Headland. - Open green spaces along the Esplanade have been landscaped to include low maintenance native plant species set in radial beach groyns.
+- The open space of The Green provides a setting for historic properties on three sides. - The War Memorial is listed Grade II and has significant communal value within this part of the conservation area. - Varied materials including painted rubble, painted stucco, slate roofs, clay pantiles roofs with stone copings and kneelers, and chamfered quoins. - Windows are varied including square and canted bay windows, glazing bar sashes with painted stone lintels, keystones and sills, Gothick hoodmoulds and dormer windows - The massing of two and three-storey properties is balanced by open spaces with historic boundary treatments, paving and street furniture. - There are pleasant sea views towards the historic Headland. - Open green spaces along the Esplanade have been landscaped to include low maintenance native plant species set in radial beach groyns.
 Pavements are mainly tarmac.
-A beacon light features opposite No.12 The Cliff. - Elegant two-storey residences feature on the south side of the The Green, whilst No.2 Green Terrace is a three-storey Georgian town house. - The Seaton Hall Residential Care Home was built as the Kings Head in 1803 and illustrates the growth of the seaside resort.
-It became a private residence in the later 19th century as the southern part of Seaton Carew developed for visitors.
+A beacon light features opposite No.12 The Cliff. - Elegant two-storey residences feature on the south side of the The Green, whilst No.2 Green Terrace is a three-storey Georgian town house.

-- The Norton Hotel, originally the George & Dragon Inn, was built prior to 1812 as an early guesthouse for visitors. - Properties around The Green have low boundary walls some with railings.
+- The Seaton Hall Residential Care Home was built as the Kings Head in 1803 and illustrates the growth of the seaside resort.
+It became a private residence in the later 19th century as the southern part of Seaton Carew developed for visitors. - The Norton Hotel, originally the George & Dragon Inn, was built prior to 1812 as an early guesthouse for visitors. - Properties around The Green have low boundary walls some with railings.
 Pavings tend to be concrete slab in need of renewal. - The Cliff features a range of architectural styles dating from the 19th century. - The Staincliffe Hotel, formerly Staincliffe House built for local businessman Thomas Walker in 1869, is illustrative of the newly emergent merchant class and their role in the growth of Seaton Carew.
 The property was later used as convalescent home and then hotel.
-Architectural features include a battlemented tower, Flemish gables, and a square oriel window. - The grand properties of The Cliff, originally private villas, are set back from the road with front gardens. - Nos.1-5, with decorated gables, balconies, balustrades, and tower built by in Walker in 1876. - Nos.7 and 8 with red brick with castellated bays and porches - No.11 stucco, with moulded dressings, plater detailing and balustrades. - o No.12 has a balustraded porch and bays - No.13 red brick with gabled dormers, two-storey canted bay and porch with lancet windows. - Nos.14 and 15, a pair of stone fronted villas with castellation, two-storey bay windows, Dutch style gable and panelled doors.
+It now lies vacant amid proposals to redevelop the site for residential housing.
+Grand architectural features include a battlemented tower, Flemish gables, and a square oriel window.
+Extended over time, the building makes a positive contribution to the Seaton Carew conservation area and has group value with adjacent villas to the north.